Image formats compared

 All these image formats support high-color images, with the exception for GIF.
 It supports low-color modes only.
 This makes GIF unsuitable for full-quality color photographs.
 When maximum quality is not required, or when the image is small, GIF can be reasonably used for color photos too.
 In addition, GIF provides adequate support for grayscale photos.
 You can see a 256-color sample photo later on this page.

 Gray modes are specific modes for grayscale and/or black & white images.
 Some image formats support them, whereas some do not.
 When available, a gray mode saves disk space compared to the corresponding full-color mode, because there is no need to save color, just the light intensity.
 Even when there is no specific gray mode, it is always possible to save grayscale and black & white images using a normal color mode with a gray or black & white palette.

-Monochrome mode.
-Some image formats support a specific mode for storing Black & White images (B&W).
-Other formats support a 2-color mode to store either a Black & White image or any 2-color image.
-A 2-color mode is more versatile than pure B&W as it can store a B&W or any other 2-color image.
+Monochrome modes are for 2-color images.
+Some image formats support a specific mode for black & white images (B&W).
+Other formats support a 2-color mode instead.
+It can store any 2-color image, including B&W. A 2-color mode is more versatile than pure B&W, because it can store any color pair, not just black and white.
 PNG has special capatibilites in that it has separate modes for pure B&W and other 2-color images.

 Bit depth is the number of bits required to store a pixel.
 One needs a large bit depth to represent a large number of colors.
 The more accurate color representation is desired, the larger the bit depth.
 The maximum number of colors (or shades of gray) is determined by the following formula:

 colors = 2bit depth

 The following table lists the bit depth and its associated number of colors.
 Modes represented on a darker background are common.
 The other modes are less common, supported by a few image formats only.